top of page

 "Fear the Linton Worm!
 Beware the woeful Wyvern!"

-Whether you see yourself as a dragon slayer, tamer, or scholar, knowing your dragons is a must.
+Whether you see yourself as a dragon slayer, tamer, or scholar, knowing your dragons these days is an absolute must.
 This John Drewry jig serves as a playful yet rigorous training ground for aspiring defenders against dragons and serpentine monsters alike.
 Think of it as dragon-slaying boot camp, complete with chains (perhaps evoking chain mail), intricate double figure eights, circular chases with pivots and direction reversals, and other figures designed to hone your agility for bobbing and weaving when necessary.

-Dragons, Lindworms, and Wyverns have captivated cultures worldwide and have long haunted the British countryside, leaving their mark on countless regional legends.
-In British heraldry, a Lindworm is a wingless, serpentine creature with two clawed arms on its upper body, while the Wyvern is a legendary bipedal dragon with a tail that often ends in a diamond- or arrow-shaped tip.
+Dragons, Lindworms, and Wyverns have long haunted the British countryside, leaving their mark on countless regional legends.
+In British heraldry, a Lindworm is a wingless, serpentine creature with two clawed arms on its upper body, while the Wyvern is a legendary bipedal dragon with a tail that often ends in a diamond- or arrow-shaped tip!
 Interestingly, neither Lindworms nor Wyverns breathe fire—a fearsome trait reserved for their four-legged dragon cousins.

 There Be Dragons